albertoacerbi/website/content/publication/2017_EHB/index.md

 summary: ""

 tags:
-- cultural evolution
+# - digital media and cultural evolution
-- cultural attraction
+- cultural evolution and cultural attraction
-- fiction
+ - Quantitative analysis of large scale cultural data
+# - individual-based models of cultural evolution

 title: "Cultural complexity and demography: the case of folktales"
 url_code: ""